robenkleene/collections/cards/computer-science.md

 ## Recursion

-- **In recursion, what is each recursive call called?** A recursive step.
+- **In recursion, what is each recursive call called?** A recursive step
+- **If a function has a base case, assigns the result of a recursive call, and returns a value, what happens?**

 ## Bitwise